 I have a model #FEF31613SF Frigidaire stove.
 The oven is 25 degrees too high.
 When the temperature is set for 300 and the light goes off it's 325 degrees F. How do I adjust temperature?

 By michael from NC

 I would just leave it alone.
 25 degrees is not a huge variation in temperature.
 It will not matter when cooking most foods.
 It may make a very slight difference in baking, so you can make the adjustment yourself.
-If a cake recipe calls for 350 degrees, set your oven to 325.

 It's quite simple to recalibrate an oven so that it runs at the correct temperature!